sjharw/Azure-Functions-Project/README.md

 2. Get data from API
 3. Process and format data
 4. Connect and send data to Event Hub

+## Setup Python Virtual Environment
+A virtual environment called `.venv` is automatically created when you create a Azure Functions Project, you can use this environment to run the functions locally.
+You can download all the required packages to this environment using the `requirements.txt` file from Windows CMD:
+1. Navigate to Azure Functions Project directory: `<path_to/Azure-Functions-Project/AzureFunctionsProjectExample>`
+2. Activate environment: `.venv\Scripts\activate`
+3. Install required dependencies to environment using requirement.txt: `pip install -r requirements.txt`

+If you need to manually install any packages then use `pip install <package name>`.

 <b>Dependencies</b>
 <br>